 As new accounts receivable splash in your business account, you can move those new funds over to your business savings account or make deposits directly into it.
 If you come up short with new billing, then you can take one look at your business savings account and know what you have to live on the next month to not accumulate debt.

-That’s the beauty of this little system: you base your budget on money you’ve already got in the bank, not on money you hope to make.
+That’s the beauty of this little system: you base your budget on the money you’ve already got in the bank, not on the money you hope to make.
 You’ve can enjoy the upside of self-employment while minimizing the sting.

 Over time, you may be able to enlarge your storage tank and have 2, 3, or 6 months of operating expenses already laid by.

 At that point, why not ratchet up your own salary?
 Or include a contribution to a ROTH IRA, SEP IRA, or both in your monthly expenses?

 Things get really interesting when you have breathing room.
 Desperation hightails it out of your life.
 Your imagination blossoms.